-Ever feel like your watercolor paintings don't turn out the way you want?
-Maybe the colors look dull, or blending is a nightmare.
+Ever feel like your watercolor paintings don’t turn out the way you want?
+Maybe the colors look dull, or blending becomes a struggle.
+According to Sandy Own Crafts, the issue might not be your technique—it could be your paper.

 Let’s find out!